 One of Scotland’s most anticipated events of the year and one that attracts a wide variety of Scottish people and foreign tourists alike is Hogmanay, which is essentially a huge festival that takes over Edinburgh to celebrate the new year.
 There are a variety of bands playing in the streets, bars, and pubs that open up, as well as a range of shops, rides, and attractions.

 Another great thing to do in Edinburgh in January is taking a winter walk through the Princes Street Gardens, where you can wander through the gorgeous greenery and see some incredible monuments, such as the Scots Monument.
 The main thing to keep in mind when visiting Edinburgh at this time of year is to make sure you wrap at warm, as it gets totally freezing!

 Check out my 3 day Edinburgh itinerary.

 Monte Carlo – Car Rally

 In what will be the Monte Carlo Car Rally’s 89th event, prepare to witness one of the world’s most famous rallies in one of the most incredible locations in Europe.
-With its historic roots dating back to 1911, and its associations with Prince Albert I, the event is full of history and excitement; if you are someone who loves the thrill, speed, and brilliance of some of the world’s top supercars, make a holiday out of your passion, and visit Monte Carlo.
+With its historical roots dating back to 1911, and its associations with Prince Albert I, the event is full of history and excitement; if you are someone who loves the thrill, speed, and brilliance of some of the world’s top supercars, make a holiday out of your passion, and visit Monte Carlo.

 Monte Carlo is undoubtedly one of the best places to visit in January in Europe because it still offers visitors mild temperatures, and there are still lots of things to do.
 For example, visit the world-famous Casino of Monte Carlo, which has been open since the 1860s.